-People with eczema have problems with a protein called filaggrin which helps protect the outer layer of skin from elements as well as help prevent water loss.
+People with eczema have problems with a protein called filaggrin, which helps protect the outer layer of skin from elements as well as help prevent water loss.

-Systemic medical conditions
+CERTAIN medical conditions

 Here are some ideas to help treat dry skin.

-In the Shower…
+In the shower

-Keep it short.
-Taking long, hot showers are not good for dry skin.
+- Keep it short, under 10 minutes.
 The more you get wet and dry off, the more you are removing vital oils from your skin.

-Stop using harsh soaps that tend to dry out the skin more and instead switch to a gentle soap.
+- Stop using harsh soaps that tend to dry out the skin more and instead switch to a gentle soap.

-“Often, for my older patients, just a simple change in body soap from a harsh one to a gentle, sensitive-skin, fragrance-free soap or body wash makes all the difference,” Dr. Fiala said.
+Often, especially for my older patients, just a simple change in body soap from a harsh one to a gentle, sensitive-skin, fragrance-free soap or body wash makes all the difference.

-After the Shower…
+After the shower

 Moisturize, moisturize, moisturize!
 Applying lotions or creams immediately after a shower is the most effective approach to dry skin.
 A dermatologist can help with recommendations on specific products for your skin.

-During the Changing Seasons…
+During the changing seasons

 In the winter, dry skin is even worse.
 The weather is less humid and heaters are running and drying out our indoor environment even more.
-Dr. Fiala suggests having a cold water humidifier can help in the winter.
+Having a cold water humidifier can help in the winter.
 In the summer, remember to drink plenty of water and stay hydrated.

 Need help keeping your skin healthy?
 Find a dermatologist near you.